-What is a database builder?
+What is a Database Builder?

-A database builder is software that lets you create web based applications that store and organize information.
+A database builder is software that lets you create web-based applications that store and organize information.
 With most apps essentially designed to store data, using a database builder allows you to build a platform without needing to be a coding expert.
 Whether you were wanting to organize inventory, manage finances, or track customer journeys within your sales funnel, customizing your own internal tool could do the trick.

-Why a database builder?
+Why a Database Builder?

 Databases create a structure for stored information.
-They are designed to hold large collections of data that can be accessed by multiple users with optimal speed, and minimized processing expense.
+They are designed to hold large collections of data that can be accessed by multiple users with optimal speed and minimized processing expense.

 A great way to organize information, they aren’t the be-all, end-all storage solution.
 For smaller quantities of information, or when there’s a single focus of the data, using a spreadsheet would be a good option.
-Simulating a paper worksheet, it is a file made of rows and columns that manages and calculates information which can be used to create charts and graphs.
+Simulating a paper worksheet, a spreadsheet is a file made of rows and columns that manages and calculates information which can be used to create charts and graphs.
 Of course, for an even simpler solution, you could also use a Word document.
 However, with the ability to only list things, storing information is rather limited in this way.

 A common type of database worth noting (especially for you Zenkit users out there) is a ‘relational database’.
-They are made up of tables which comprise of rows and columns that represent standard fields and records.
+They are made up of tables which comprise rows and columns that represent standard fields and records.
 This model stores information in one space, and arranges data whereby a specific piece of information can be quickly found by using queries.
-It is the relationship of similar data that enables the speed and versatility.
+It is the relationship of similar data that enables speed and versatility.

 Databases are ideal for storing information over a long period of time, also information that requires constant updating.
 If this is what you need to do with your data, building a database is the way to go.